vvarl0cks/Multiplayer-NFT-Card-Game/README.md

 # Avax Gods - Web3 Multiplayer NFT Card Game

-Create your characters, create and join live battles, choose your battleground, and battle other players in real-time!
+Create and join live battles, Choose your Battleground, and Battle other players in real-time!

 Avalanche is an open, programmable smart contracts platform for decentralized applications.
 It allows you to build fast, low-cost, Solidity-compatible dApps, and launch customized blockchain networks via Subnets.
 Create without limits - Build anything you want, any way you want.